15 Exceptional Yet Underrated Destinations of India

 Mandu – Madhya Pradesh

 Mandu is a city of timeless monumental structures that promises to make you travel through time.
-This citadel is the finest examples of Afghan architecture perched atop of a pleasantly green, thinly forested plateau.
+This citadel is the finest example of Afghan architecture perched atop a pleasantly green, thinly forested plateau.
 The imposing monuments with grand palaces and massive intricately designed gateways are the witnesses to Mandu’s long, rich, and varied history.
 The city of Mandu adorns the legendary love story of Baz Bahadur and astounding singer Roopmati.
-A walk through the Jahaz Mahal, Jami Masjid, Hoshang Shah’s Tomb, Baz Bahadur’s Palace, and others of these monuments can leave you spell-bound.
+A walk through the Jahaz Mahal, Jami Masjid, Hoshang Shah’s Tomb, Baz Bahadur’s Palace, and others of these monuments can leave you spellbound.

 How to Reach?
 The nearest airport to reach Mandu is Devi Ahilya Bai Holkar Airport at Indore and the nearest railway connectivity is Ratlam Junction.
-Well built roads make it reachable through different parts of Madhya Pradesh.
+Well-built roads make it reachable through different parts of Madhya Pradesh.

 Mokokchung, a small but beautiful town is out of chaos, which will leave you spellbound.
-It is surrounded by the lush green forest with serpentine roads and dangerous slopes with a few dotted houses in the landscape.
+It is surrounded by a lush green forest with serpentine roads and dangerous slopes with a few dotted houses in the landscape.
 It is stated that Mokokchung has some of the oldest villages in Nagaland.
 This district is known as The Land of Ao’s “Mokokchung” where you will find their descendants and culture.
-The people greet tourists most warm-heartedly, which makes the place wonderful.
+The people greet tourists warm-heartedly, which makes the place wonderful.

 TIPS: Inner Line Permit is required for the tourist before visiting Nagaland.

 How to Reach?
 Mokokchung is well connected with other towns through National Highway with other towns of Nagaland and Assam.
 Nagaland State Transport buses run regularly from the main town.

 Auli – Uttarakhand